ethereumjs/ethereumjs.github.io/index.md

 <div class="repo-group">
   <h3>Portal Network</h3>

   <p>Beside we have our own TypeScript implementation - called <a href="https://github.com/ethereumjs/ultralight">Ultralight</a> -  for the <a href="https://github.com/ethereum/portal-network-specs">Portal Network</a>, which now gets its first production usage as a decentralized distributing system for historical block data to enable EIP-4444 history data expiry.
-We will continue to actively contribute to specification and testing for upcoming network types like the Portal state network.
+We will continue to actively contribute to specification and testing for upcoming network types like the Portal State network.
   </p>
 </div>